Winter can be brutal when you are stuck indoors, but you can make it enjoyable for your children with these cheap indoor activities for kids.

 Make your playdough with this recipe, and then take out some cookie cutters or other random kitchen utensils (tuna strainer, knife, fork, different size measuring spoons, and have them play around).
 This is a super fun sensory activity for children.

 Play With Pompoms

 Blow pompoms across the tape or table with straws or Sort pompoms by color using different utensils like tongs or spoons.
 This is an excellent fine motor skill-building exercise.

 It’s good practice for your new writers.
 They can decorate the letters and envelopes for extra fun.
 It’s super fun to do and a lot of fun for someone to receive.
 Grandparents particularly love these types of things.

 Take everything and anything you can.
 I like to use different scraps of art supplies and some recycled times like boxes, paper towel rolls, magazines, containers, or anything else and have the kids use their imagination to create anything they want.
-You will be surprised how exciting this is and how engaging this activity is.
+You will be surprised by how exciting this is and how engaging this activity is.
 The best part is that whatever you have, you can use it!

 Take a clear container and find some small items around the house (something like a Lego, a magnet, a toy animal).
-Place it in the container, and cover the items with water, half-way up the container.
+Place it in the container, and cover the items with water halfway up the container.
 Freeze.
 Once it is mostly frozen, do the same thing again- this time until the water reaches the top of the container.
 Freeze.

-Make lunch or supper
+Make Lunch or Supper

 If you are home and making meals anyway, there is no reason for kids not to get in on the action.
 Give out age-appropriate tasks or teach them a new skill, like peeling and cutting safely and have them chip in for meal prep!